 - Mirabell palace: early 17th-century palace, Baroque gardens and (most importantly, as mentioned earlier) film location for The Sound of Music

-(Should you stay overnight in Salzburg, the palace has evening concerts* with a mix of classical pieces from familiar names.
-Mozart and family used to perform in the very same Baroque Marble Hall venue.)
+Should you choose to stay overnight* in Salzburg, the palace has evening concerts* with a mix of classical pieces from familiar names.
+Mozart and family used to perform in the very same Baroque Marble Hall venue.

 - Mozart’s birthplace and residence: now both museums where you can see, for example, exhibitions and memorabilia, including various instruments he owned and played.